Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

 The small mode area of the intersection ($\sim 20$\,\textmu m$^2$) together with the saturability of the atomic medium limits the applied optical power to $\sim$\,pW, while expansion of the atomic cloud restricts the exposure duration.
 Total photon counts are thus limited to a few tens of photons per measurement step and photon-counting statistics is the limiting factor on measurement precision.
 Typically, averages of $30$ - $100$ measurement shots are recorded, each shot taking approximately $6$\,s.
 These requirements are comparable to, e.g., Refs.~\cite{Troullinou2023} and \cite{Li_2024,sayrin2015storage}.
 Tab.~\ref{tab:2} below expands the results for all methods in the main text.

-To implement the adaptive Bayesian strategy, the precision gain quantifier $\mathcal{G}_{\nu_k}$ in Eq.~(\ref{eq:precision-gain}) needs to be maximised and the optimal frequency calculated in real time and adapted physically sufficiently fast between the measurement shots.
+To implement the adaptive Bayesian strategy, the precision gain quantifier $\mathcal{G}_{\nu_k}$ [Eq.~(8) in the main text] needs to be maximised and the optimal frequency calculated in real time and adapted physically sufficiently fast between the measurement shots.
 Optimal frequency computation was achieved at sufficient speed in Python\,3 on a standard desktop computer.
 Standard techniques, such as caching of function outputs, control of error tolerances and interpolation were employed to reduce evaluation time.
 In addition, adaptive truncation of the probability distributions for $\theta$, $\bar{n}_b$ and $n$ (the on-resonance optical depth hypothesis, expected photon counts without atoms and photon counts recorded from a specific shot, respectively) was used.
 Truncation ranges were set such that, using the posterior probability distribution in light of all previous measurements, we integrated only over regions where the probability densities were greater than $1\,\%$ of their maximum values, with sums over possible $n$ truncated at the same probability threshold, but under the worst-case assumption for $\theta$ and $\bar{n}_b$, i.e., the sum was only truncated once this threshold was passed for all possible values of $\theta$ and $\bar{n}_b$ remaining within the truncation window.

 The laser frequency was adjusted via a voltage-controlled oscillator within an optical beat lock that stabilises the laser frequency.
 An example of how the gain function and hence optimal laser frequency changes over the course of a measurement run when the adaptive protocol is applied is shown in Fig.~\ref{fig:frequency-change}.
+Unwanted changes in probe beam power can sometimes result from laser frequency tuning, but in our case these correspond to a fractional power variation of $< 1.5\times10^{-4}$ over the relevant frequency range, which is sufficiently small to be neglected in our analysis.

 \textbf{Measurement process and example}